goliatone/application-core/docs/guide.md

 `package.json` is a standard **Node.js** file with no special properties.

 `taskfile` is a bash file that follows [the Taskfile specification][taskfile] and is used to provide simple tasks.
-Is provided as a convenience, some projects might warrant a more sophisticated- and complex!- task runner or bundler.
+It's provided as a convenience, some projects might warrant a more sophisticated- and complex!- task runner or bundler.

 `index.js` is the application entry point, i.e. you could start your application by calling `node index.js`.
-You can extend you main `Application` instance here, however is recommended that you do so by leveraging modules instead.
+You can extend your main `Application` instance here, however it's recommended that you do so by leveraging modules instead.

 ### Project Layout